Snehasish-Konger/code-editor/README.md

 - Judge0: Judge0 is an API that allows users to compile and execute code in a variety of programming languages.
 It is used to compile and execute code in the project.
 - RapidAPI: RapidAPI is a platform that allows developers to find, test, and connect to APIs.
 It is used to quickly deploy the Judge0 API in the project.
 - Monaco Editor: The Monaco Editor is a code editor that powers Visual Studio Code.
 It is used as the code editor in the project.
+- Firebase: Firebase is a platform that provides a variety of services for building web and mobile applications.
+It is used to host the project.
+In this project, Firebase is used to host the project, store user data, and authenticate users.

 ## Project Structure